LizzyonGit/sotis-lifecoach/README.md

 - __The 404 page__

-  - The 404.html page consists of a simple text explaining the page is not found, and a button that links to the home page.
+  - The 404.html page consists of a simple text explaining the page is not found, and a button that links to the home page, so the user can easily go there.
 I did not want this page to have an image as it may just slow down the loading, I wanted it to be as simple as possible.

   Project file: 404.html